fbaprepfinder

 4. Bagging or heat-shrink wrap regardless of other packaging.
 Every hazmat unit gets an additional containment layer beyond its original packaging.

-Lithium-ion battery rules are particularly strict and change periodically.
-Many prep centers decline hazmat work entirely or charge a premium that reflects the specialized training and storage segregation involved.
+Many prep centers still decline hazmat work entirely or charge a premium that reflects the specialized training and storage segregation involved.
 If you sell hazmat, ask explicitly during the matching call whether a candidate prep center handles hazmat for your specific hazard class.

 The decision